james-txt/yaleswecas/Documentation.md

 ### Details Component

-The `Details` component fetches the details for a specific ID from the backend server when it mounts or when the `id` parameter in the URL changes.
+The `Details` component fetches the details for a specific ID from the backend server, when it mounts or when the `id` parameter in the URL changes.
 It uses the `useParams` hook from `react-router-dom` to get the `id` parameter from the URL, and the `useEffect` and `useState` hooks from React to fetch the data and store it in the `details` state variable.

 The `Details` component renders the details for the ID if they have been fetched, or a loading message otherwise.
 It also renders a `Link` component that navigates back to the home page.